shixin-guo/seo-agent/README.md

 # SEO AI Agent

-A command-line/API-first SEO automation tool that focuses on core AI-powered SEO tasks with minimal infrastructure dependencies.
+A comprehensive SEO automation tool with both API server and CLI interface that focuses on core AI-powered SEO tasks.

 ## Overview

-SEO AI Agent is a simplified SEO automation tool designed for technical users who need effective SEO assistance without complex UIs or infrastructure.
-It uses AI to automate common SEO tasks like keyword research, content optimization, site auditing, and backlink analysis.
+SEO AI Agent is a versatile SEO automation tool that uses AI to automate common SEO tasks like keyword research, content optimization, site auditing, and backlink analysis.
+It provides both a RESTful API for integration with your applications and a command-line interface for direct usage.

 ## Features

+- 🚀 **RESTful API**: Complete FastAPI server with automatic documentation and OpenAPI schema
+- 💻 **CLI Interface**: Command-line tools for automation and scripting
-- 🔍 **Keyword Research Engine**: Expand seed keywords using DSPy AI, analyze competition via free APIs, and export to CSV/JSON.
+- 🔍 **Keyword Research Engine**: Expand seed keywords using DSPy AI, analyze competition via free APIs
-- ✍️ **Content Optimizer**: Analyze and score content, get AI-powered optimization suggestions, and generate meta tags.
+- ✍️ **Content Optimizer**: Analyze and score content, get AI-powered optimization suggestions
-- 🔗 **Backlink Analyzer**: Analyze backlink profiles, identify opportunities, and generate outreach templates.
+- 🔗 **Backlink Analyzer**: Analyze backlink profiles, identify opportunities, and generate outreach templates
-- 🔧 **Site Auditor**: Perform technical SEO crawling, detect common issues, and get prioritized recommendations.
+- 🔧 **Site Auditor**: Perform technical SEO crawling, detect common issues, and get prioritized recommendations
+- 🖥️ **Modern Web UI**: Access all features through an intuitive web interface built with Next.js and React
+- 🐳 **Docker Support**: Deploy the entire stack with Docker Compose for easy setup

 ## Installation